netascode/ansible-dc-vxlan/SWITCH_CREDENTIALS_GUIDE.md

     <encrypted-block-for-password>
 ```

-VS Code may warn about `!vault`; it’s valid for Ansible.
+VS Code may warn about `!vault`; it's valid for Ansible.

 ---